hassandiv/podcast/README.md

 ## General Information

-The "Search podcasts" web application is a platform that allows users to search for their favorite podcasts from the Listen Notes API.
-The purpose of this project is to showcase the capabilities of the Listen Notes API, and it demonstrates how to perform a search by using a simple search form.
+This project is a frontend web application that allows users to search podcasts.
+The application is built using the Next JavaScript library and connects to a backend server Listen Notes API via RESTful APIs.

 ## Technologies Used